ikarius6/zordview/README.md

 ![Demo image](https://raw.githubusercontent.com/feonixrift/zordview/master/demo.png "Demo image")

-This demo is made by running ./zordview zordview demo.png
+This demo is made by running ./zordview zordview demo.png.
+It is the content of the executable file itself, visualized.